How to Make a Great Christmas Playlist for your Business

 Tip #1.
 Start playing Christmas music at the right time, not too early, not too late.

 Even if you started decorating for Christmas right after Halloween, you may want to wait with the Christmas music.
 Christmas music will be immediately noticed if it is played too early and may feel awkward to the customers.
-We advise starting playing Christmas music just after the first Advent Sunday.
-It is then clear and accepted by employees and customers that the Christmas season has started.
+We advise starting playing Christmas music just after the Black Friday when it comes to North America, or after the first Advent Sunday when it comes to Europe.
+These dates are simple advises, of course, according to your region of the world, and culture and traditions, the starting of the end of year holiday season may vary.
+After these indicative dates, it is then clear and accepted by employees and customers that the Christmas season has started.

 Tip #2.
 Do not start too early, but do not stop too soon either.